Raghuram Rajan: «We Should Be on the Alert for More Problems»

 What does this mean for the future course of monetary policy?

 The Fed is caught in a bind.
-If it pauses, the market would celebrate and it would not be able to finish the job.
+If it pauses, the market would celebrate and the Fed would not be able to finish the job.
 At the same time, it cannot keep hiking rates and see the system break.
-So the real question the Fed will be thinking about is inflation vs. financial stability.
+So the real question the Fed will be thinking about is inflation versus financial stability.
 Things are starting to slow in the US.
 But last quarter, even though growth slowed, the consumer was still quite strong.
 Until the Fed gets the consumer to slow down a little bit, I think they will not feel their job is done.
-Typically, if monetary policy is successful in bringing down inflation, it happens at the cost of perhaps a greater slowdown and slowdowns are not easy to manage, because once a slowdown starts, it has sort of a life of its own.
+Typically, if monetary policy is successful in bringing down inflation, it happens at the cost of perhaps a greater slowdown.
+Mind you, slowdowns are not easy to manage, because once a slowdown starts, it has sort of a life of its own.

 However, the stock markets are apparently hoping for a mild downturn.
 Equities are holding up surprisingly well.